 - the date you permanently leave the workforce or permanently cease being available for full-time work.
-This is for any reason other than disablement leading to benefits being payable under the policy - the date we receive your letter asking us to cancel your Workability Cover - the date on which all benefit entitlements under Workability Cover end - the expiry date of the Workability Cover - your death.
+This is for any reason other than disablement leading to benefits being payable under the policy - the date we receive your letter asking us to cancel your Workability Cover - the date on which all benefit entitlements under Workability Cover end - the benefit expiry date - you attain age 70, unless your schedule states the payment period is age 65, in which case the cover ends when you attain age 65 - your death.